Dual Process Theory

 System 2: Deliberative and Reflective Thinking

-Stanovich describes system 2 as “encompasses the processes of analytic intelligence that have traditionally been studied in psychometric work and that have been examined by information-processing theorists trying to uncover the computational components underlying psychometric intelligence” (Stanovich, 1999, p.
+Stanovich describes that System 2 “encompasses the processes of analytic intelligence that have traditionally been studied in psychometric work and that have been examined by information-processing theorists trying to uncover the computational components underlying psychometric intelligence” (Stanovich, 1999, p.
 144).

 Dual Process Theory.
 Process 1-Process 2 chart.
 Psychology Fanatic article body image

-The Dual Process Theory emphasizes that system 1 and system 2 interact and influence each other in our thinking processes.
-System 1 often serves as the primary driver of our initial responses, while system 2 is engaged to monitor, evaluate, and potentially override those responses.
-Kahneman puts it this way, “System 2 is activated when an event is detected that violates the model of the world that System 1 maintains” (Kahneman, 2013.
-Kindle location: 398).
+The Dual Process Theory emphasizes that System 1 and System 2 interact and influence each other in our thinking processes.
+System 1 often serves as the primary driver of our initial responses, while System 2 is engaged to monitor, evaluate, and potentially override those responses.
+Kahneman puts it this way, “System 2 is activated when an event is detected that violates the model of the world that System 1 maintains” (Kahneman, 2013).

 The Wise Mind

-Dialectical Behavior therapy suggests that when we operate, utilizing the strengths of both the emotional mind (system 1) and the intellectual mind (system 2), we are using what they refer to as the wise mind.
-Certainly, we would do well to utilize the many vaaaluabel functions of processing information to guide our choices.
+Dialectical Behavior Therapy suggests that when we operate, utilizing the strengths of both the emotional mind (System 1) and the intellectual mind (System 2), we are using what they refer to as the wise mind.
+Certainly, we would do well to utilize the many valuable functions of processing information to guide our choices.

 See Wise Mind for more on this topic